Chock It Up To…

 Hmmm, when had it occurred to her to fall for him?
 Lavender Brown wondered… Maybe it hadn't been all that voluntary… But maybe that was okay.

 Or was it?
-Because she was never any good at lengthy relationships.
+Because she never was any good at lengthy relationships.
 If her math was right, they'd crash and burn soon.

 So very soon.